Mentors

 They found him.
 They always found him.
 It was never fun – and here they were.

 “Where’ve you been?”
 Monk asked.
-“Here, have some of Lester’s,” He added, handing Jay a mostly eaten sandwich: smoked beef, still warm, soaking wet - just the way he liked.
+“Here, have some of Lester’s,” he added, handing Jay a mostly eaten sandwich: smoked beef, still warm, soaking wet - just the way he liked.
 It had been too long between feasts like this, and Jay wasted no time with this morsel, the soggy mess slid down his throat easily, like honey, no chewing.

 The last time Jay had tried to say ‘no’ to a Monk adventure, he and The Monk and Frenchy and a few others from the house were in the Tommy Tavern getting ready for last call and splitting up the day’s pickings.
 “The wages of sin.”
 Monk always got a kick out of proclaiming this morsel of wisdom to his followers - like a wound-up priest in full sermon.